arunNewPhoenix/Submission-Project/README.md

 ![next Page](https://user-images.githubusercontent.com/62498648/141297003-fbbad585-99ab-4522-883c-2c6d24c10095.PNG)

-Note: The boxes with Red cross shows that they are Unavailable Now
+Note: The boxes with red cross shows that they are unavailable now...!

 ![Denotion](https://user-images.githubusercontent.com/62498648/141297851-c226a711-a0f7-4792-8b80-0b9cea6a3bb3.PNG)